 Stencils are a great way to add detail and dimension to your Cricut projects.
 You can easily make stencils with any Cricut machine, whether you own a Maker or Explore model.
 In this tutorial, I will teach you how to use both vinyl stencils (stencil vinyl) and reusable stencils (mylar or acetate).
-There are many advantages of using either type of stencil material, so if you’re not sure which one is best for you, keep reading and I will compare them both for you!
+There are many advantages to using either type of stencil material, so if you’re not sure which one is best for you, keep reading, and I will compare them both for you!

 Choosing a Stencil Image

-When choosing an image for stenciling, your freedoms of that image will depend on your material choice; stencil vinyl or reusable acetate/mylar stencil.
+When choosing an image for stenciling, your freedom of that image will depend on your material choice; stencil vinyl or reusable acetate/mylar stencil.
 Let me first explain the important difference between the two materials.

 The Difference Between Stencil Vinyl and Reusable Stencils